naveen-6802/muchbalance.github.io/README.md

 Use :

-By entering your dogecoin/bitcoin address in input field, you will get your - dogecoin/bitcoin wallet balance in bitcoin & in USD, a QR Code of your address, received amount in dogecoin/bitcoin, spent amount in dogecoin/bitcoin.
+By entering your dogecoin/bitcoin address in input field, you will get your - dogecoin/bitcoin wallet balance in dogecoin/bitcoin & in USD, a QR Code of your address, received amount in dogecoin/bitcoin, spent amount in dogecoin/bitcoin.

 You can also scan dogecoin/bitcoin QR Codes or upload QR Codes and this website will automatically detect the dogecoin/bitcoin address and will show you that address's data.